occopus/docs/sphinx/source/user/setup.rst

 Installation
 ------------

-Please, perform the following steps to deploy OCCO and its dependencies in your environment:
+Please, perform the following steps to deploy Occopus and its dependencies in your environment:

     #.
 Install a few system-wide packages